themejunkie/recent-posts-widget-extended/readme.txt

 == Changelog ==

 = 0.7.1 =
+PLEASE RE-SAVE THE WIDGET
 * Added setting for cache life
 * Added input for CSS class (used for custom styling)
+* Fix the inline issue on some themes
+* Update language

 = 0.7 =
 * Remove `a` tag when no thumbnail